Survivor NZ: Thailand

 Survivor NZ: Thailand was the second and final season of Survivor NZ, a television series based on the popular reality game show Survivor.
 This season took place in Khao Laem National Park in Thailand.
 Here, 18 contestants fought to survive for 39 days to try and win $250,000.

 This season featured several alterations from the previous season, Survivor NZ: Nicaragua.
 The cash prize was increased from $100,000 to $250,000 and Redemption Island — which allowed voted out contestants to return to the game — was removed.
 This season also introduced hidden immunity idols, small trinkets that, when played on a castaway after the votes were cast at Tribal Council but before they were read, negated all votes cast against them at that Tribal Council, and the Outpost, where tribal representatives were to compete in head-to-head competitions for rewards and tote.

 Contestants

-Two of the eighteen contestants — Francesca "Franky" March and Kaysha Whakarau — were chosen by fans.
-In the premiere episode, it was revealed that David "Dave" Lipanovic and Matthew "Matt" Hancock were friends and had attended high school together.
+Two of the eighteen contestants — Francesca "Franky" March and Kaysha Whakarau — were chosen by fans in wildcard competitions hosted by The Hits radio station.
+Notably, in the premiere episode, it was revealed that David "Dave" Lipanovic and Matthew "Matt" Hancock were friends and had attended high school together.

+Future Appearances

+Lisa Stanger would compete again, representing New Zealand on Australian Survivor: Australia V The World in 2025.

+Outside of Survivor, Adam O’Brien would appear on Treasure Island: Fans V Faves.